Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Storage.md

 | BD-ROM        | various media (games, movies, or software), pre-recorded (read only) | 25 GB (SL), 50 GB (DL)   |
 | BD-R          | memory media, recordable (write once)                                | 25 GB (SL), 50 GB (DL)   |
 | BD-RE         | memory media, re-recordable (read and write multiple times)          | 25 GB (SL), 50 GB (DL)   |
+#### Media Reader
+Many digital devices such as cameras, smart phones, and tablets use media cards to store information, music, pictures, videos, data, and more.

+Several media card formats have been developed over the years including:

+- **Secure digital (SD)** - SD cards were designed for use in portable devices such as cameras, MP3 players, and laptops.
+SD cards can hold as much as 2 TB of data.
+- **MicroSD** – This is a much smaller version of SD, commonly used in smartphones and tablets.
+- **MiniSD** – A version of SD between the size of an SD card and a microSD card.
+The format was developed for mobile phones.
+- **CompactFlash** - CompactFlash is an older format, but still in wide use because of its high speed and high capacity (up to 128 GB is common).
+CompactFlash is often used as storage for video cameras.
+- **Memory** **Stick** – Created by Sony Corporation, Memory Stick is a proprietary flash memory used in cameras, MP3 players, hand-held video game systems, mobile phones, cameras, and other portable electronics.
+- **xD** – Also known as Picture Card, it was used in some digital cameras.